qiita-spots/qiita/README.rst

 such as familiarity with the command line or access to compute power, that are typically limiting for researchers studying microbial ecology.

-Qiita is currently in alpha status.
+Qiita is currently in beta status.
 We are very open to community contributions and feedback.
 If you're interested in contributing to Qiita, see `CONTRIBUTING.md <https://github.com/biocore/qiita/blob/master/CONTRIBUTING.md>`__.
 If you'd like to report bugs or request features, you can do that in the